What is an instructional designer?

 How to become an instructional designer

-Step 1: Obtain a bachelor’s degree
+Step 1: Earn a bachelor’s degree

 Step 2: Gain relevant experience

-Step 3: Master necessary technical skills
+Step 3: Learn the tech skills

-Step 4: Obtain a master’s degree (optional)
+Step 4: Go for a master’s degree (optional)

-Step 5: Get certified
+Step 5: Get certified (also optional)

 Step 6: Build a portfolio

-Step 8: Application and interview process
+Step 8: Apply and interview

 How much do instructional designers make?